oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 > We all know from human experience that the person possessing the greatest virtues will also be the one to engender the most envy and jealousy...
 The higher one has been exalted, the greater the jealousy he attracts.
 He who attends to the highest matters of state must necessarily have more influence and power over the people he rules.[^32]

-Because the Hutten’s dialogues are set in the court of the underworld, everything that Arminius and Tacitus said must be true, so Arminius never truly served the Romans nor did he ever harbor kingly ambition.
+Because Hutten’s dialogues are set in the court of the underworld, everything that Arminius and Tacitus said must be true, so Arminius never truly served the Romans nor did he ever harbor kingly ambition.
 In these two rebuttals, Hutten absolves Arminius of his two most glaring character flaws.
 Thus, Hutten whitewashes Tacitus’s version of Arminius, a nuanced character with human flaws but hopeful aspirations, into this flawless exemplar of German virtues.